MEyoussef/BugBountyValidBugsReported/README.md

 `GET /ember/users/[victim_user_id]?app_id=XXXXX HTTP/2`

 and send it, you get **200 OK** and the full sensitive data of that lead, bypassing permissions completely.
+This issue was rated as P3 and I received 5 points and my friend received 5 points with a $900 bounty ($450 each).